top of page

 A Common Misunderstanding:

-As homeschoolers, you are not required to match your state’s public school graduation requirements—at least, not in most states.
+As homeschoolers, you are not required to match your state’s public school graduation requirements - at least, not in many states.
 Instead, you are responsible for fulfilling whatever your state’s homeschool law requires.
-These laws typically focus on notification, subject coverage, attendance, and sometimes testing—but not diploma standards.
+These laws typically focus on notification, subject coverage, attendance, and sometimes testing - but not diploma standards.

 That said, many families choose to align their coursework with their state’s public school graduation standards, especially if college admission, scholarships, NCAA eligibility, or returning to public school is a possibility.